onosproject/sdran-in-a-box/docs/HW_Installation_intro.md

 *Note: please do not forget to write the subnet mask at the end of IP address or subnet.*

 ## Vagrantfiles (optional)
-If we want to test this hardware installation over VMs not baremetal server directly, RiaB supports Vagrantfiles for RIC, RAN, and OMEC.
+For this hardware installation over VMs not baremetal server directly, RiaB supports Vagrantfiles for RIC, RAN, and OMEC.
 By using the below commands, we can deploy VMs on the single baremetal server (host machine).
 ```
 # install virsh qemu, etc